Arthritis Pain Relief Boise, ID

 Contact Rebound Physical Therapy:

 Treatment plans for arthritis cases are aimed at relieving pain and decreasing the amount of inflammation, stiffness, and overall stress placed on the joint(s).
-If you have arthritis pain, or you think you may be experiencing arthritic symptoms, contact our Boise, ID physical therapy offices today to consult with one of our physical therapists.
+If you have arthritis pain, or you think you may be experiencing arthritic symptoms, contact our Boise and Meridian, ID physical therapy offices today to consult with one of our physical therapists.
 Push arthritic pains away today with Rebound Physical Therapy!

 Because arthritis is a catch-all term, pinpointing what causes arthritis may be difficult.
 In most cases, arthritis is caused by overuse, wear and tear, or injuries.
 It is also possible for arthritis to be caused by infections, such as Lyme disease, an immune system dysfunction, such as rheumatoid arthritis, or an abnormal metabolism, which can lead to gout.